 ✔ Bigwinboard trust score: Medium.
 While NextGen has a solid reputation, there is little transparency and fact sheets are unavailable.

 ✔ Actual RTP with 0 spins tracked: No data tracked.

-The real breakthrough, as far as players are concerned, came with the release of 300 Shields.
+The real breakthrough for NextGen Gaming came with the launch of 300 Shields.
 Released in May 2014, it was considered a low-quality production even at that time, with out-of-date visuals, choppy gameplay and poor audio.
 Player's didn't seem to care, however, and the game turned out to be a smash hit much thanks to its massive potential.
 It is still a popular choice today and often seen played by casino streamers on Twitch.

 NextGen Gaming has produced a large number of slots throughout the years of various quality, and despite the extensive back catalogue, only a handful slots are good enough by today's standard while most others are best avoided due to lack of potential and dreadful mathematical models.
 Furthermore, just like other studios, most notably Microgaming, the company has started to team up with smaller studios which have resulted in some of the worst games we've seen in years.
 Example of such games is Serengeti Diamonds, Angel's Touch and Lost Temple.

 While we've seen a considerable improvement in visual production in NextGen slots as of recently, there is still a lot of inconsistency in the mathematical models used.
 The Mask, for example, was visually appealing but is making use of a math model that makes it unplayable, leaving the player pretty much without a chance of a successful session.